 In particular, I want to deal with the arbitrariness of the sign.
-Given my approach to memes, that arbitrariness would appear to eliminate the possibility of word meanings could have memetic status.
+Given my approach to memes, that arbitrariness would appear to eliminate the possibility that word meanings could have memetic status.
 For, as you may recall, I’ve defined memes to be perceptual properties – albeit sometimes very complex and abstract ones – of physical things and events.
 Memes can be defined over speech sounds, language gestures, or printed words, but not over the meanings of words.
 Note that by “meaning” I mean the mental or neural event that is the meaning of the word, what Saussure called the signified.
 I don’t mean the referent of the word, which, in many cases, but by no means all, would have perceptible physical properties.
 I mean the meaning, the mental event.
 In this conception, it would seem that that cannot be memetic.

 That seems right to me.
 Language is different from music and drawing and painting and sculpture and dance, it plays a different role in human society and culture.
 On that basis one would expect it to come out fundamentally different on a memetic analysis.

 This, of course, leaves us with a problem.
 If word meaning is not memetic, then how is it that we can use language to communicate, and very effectively over a wide range of cases?
 Not only language, of course, but everything that depends on language.